Chapter 2 DaSEH Infrastructure

 In the lab activity, learners practice making plots directly with ggplot2 and practice applying new themes to their plots and faceting their plots.

-In this module learners discover why factors are a unique type of data that requires special care to make summaries, data analysis results, and visualizations show data in the proper order.
+In this module learners discover why factors are a unique type of data that requires special care to make summaries, data analysis results, and visualizations showing data in the proper order.
 We show how to use the forecats package to reorder a factor variable based on the values of another variable.

 In the lab activity, learners convert a variable to a factor class and specify new levels for the variable.
 They also discover how this changes the order of the variable values within data summaries and plots, as compared to the data just being a categorical variable instead of a factor.